How Much Can a Home Battery Save?

 Battery SizeDaily SavingsAnnual SavingsPayback (approx.)

 Key point: You don't need solar panels to get these savings.
-Tariff arbitrage alone – charging when electricity is cheap and using it when it's expensive – pays for the system in 3-4 years.
+Tariff arbitrage alone, charging when electricity is cheap and using it when it's expensive, pays for the Habo Energy system in 5-6 years.

 How the calculation works

-Take a 10kWh battery on Octopus Go.
-The off-peak rate is approximately 7p/kWh, and the peak rate is approximately 29p/kWh.
-After accounting for ~10% round-trip losses, you get 9kWh of usable energy per cycle.
+Take the Habo Energy 11.5kWh battery on Octopus Go.
+The off-peak rate is 9.5p/kWh and the average daytime rate is approximately 33.5p/kWh.
+After accounting for ~10% round-trip losses, you get 10.35kWh of usable energy per cycle.

 Savings by tariff